guilhermelimberg/bhb_dist/README.md

 The "XXX_desc.txt" files provide the descriptions for the quantities in each column of each file.

-Please acknowledge and contact either guilherme.limberg@usp.br or fabriciaob@usp.br for any questions.
+Please acknowledge and contact either guilherme.limberg (at) usp.br or fabriciaob (at) usp.br for any questions.